 The where-should-I-buy moments are when the car buyer is deciding what dealerships to visit.
 They will search for “car dealerships near me” and check your website to see if you have the type of car they are looking for, your opening and closing hours, and your contact information.

 The am-I-getting-a-deal moment.
-During this stage, a shopper is trying to find out online whether they are getting a fair deal.
+During this stage, a shopper tries to find out online whether they are getting a fair deal.
 While at the dealership, the buyer will be online, gathering information on whether they are getting a good price for the vehicle.

-As the auto seller, you must meet the potential car buyers across all their shopping moments.
+As an auto seller, you must meet the potential car buyers across all their shopping moments.
 Your brand must be online and active.
-You must ensure that you provide useful information that a potential car buyer is looking for.
+You must provide useful information that a potential car buyer is looking for.

 This is where digital marketing comes in handy.
-It enables you to generate and deliver customized messages that can attract that potential buyer during their purchase journey.
+It enables you to generate and deliver customized messages that attract potential buyers during their purchase journey.

-As a dealer, use micro-moments and digital marketing together to grow your business.
-However, before you can get into the marketing techniques and processes, first do market research.
+As a dealer, use micro-moments and digital marketing to grow your business.
+However, before entering the marketing techniques and processes, first do market research.
 Understand the automotive industry and what it’s offering, your customers and what they are looking for, and your competitors.

 The Automotive Industry